 Could a parable about a colony of blind people teach us something about the gospel?
 And if so, what would we do with it?

-Nestled just beyond the edge of a city, a colony of blind people had long ago abandoned any hope of ever seeing a bird soar through the air or watching the colors of the sunset shift toward violet red before descending into darkness.
+Nestled just beyond the edge of a city, a colony of blind people had long ago abandoned any hope of ever seeing a bird soar through the air or ever watching the colors of the sunset shift toward violet red before descending into darkness.